 What about services?

-One example of that is the market of central and eastern European dentist services for German patients.
-Even though the dentist services must be of comparable quality., German consumer protection organizations are strictly warning German consumers to go to central and eastern European dentists.
+One example of that is the market of Central and Eastern European dentist services for German patients.
+Even though the dentist services must be of comparable quality.
+ICW German consumer protection organizations are strictly warning German consumers to go to Central and Eastern European dentists.
 This could be a consequence of adverse selection.
 Extensive empiric research for services is necessary.

 Ricardo model (model of international trade)